Nudge-INC/Nudge-INC.github.io/README.md

-**Product concept** : An app that uses google cloud software (or others, TBD) to map out your route and wake you up on arrival to your destination.
+**Product concept** : An application that uses google cloud software (or others, TBD) to map out your route and wake you up on arrival to your destination.
+It also includes other functionalities such as a general GPS or a speedometer.

-    - As mentionned, would use google cloud api for maps and app dev tools
+    - As mentioned, would use google cloud API for maps and app development tools
         - Browser version would use other methods to create the app

     - Multi purpose locational service app with built in alarm functionality